jjxmonster/next-blog/README.md

 # Next.js Blog

-Simple Blog powered by Strapi, using the latest Next.js features like data caching and server components.
+Simple Blog powered by Strapi, using the latest Next.js features like data caching, server components.
 Optimized for SEO and Performance, confirmed by Lighthouse tests.
+MDX is used to display the post content

 ### ![performance](/public/img/performance.png)